 To ensure they are obtaining a high value proposition for a DLP deployment, organizations can conduct a cost-benefit analysis, comparing the cost of the solution investment, data loss, and benefits to the cost of a data breach.
-The global average cost of a data breach grew by 12% in five years to $3.92 million, according to the 2019 Cost of Data Breach Report from Ponemon Institute.
+The global average cost of a data breach is at an all-time high of $4.35 million in 2022.
 The increase was driven by the multi-year financial impact of breaches, increased regulatory actions, and the difficult process of resolving cyber attacks.
 The report takes into account hundreds of cost factors from legal, regulatory, and technical activities to loss of brand equity, customer turnover, and drain on employee productivity.
 Other findings on the high cost of data breaches included:

 These figures show the high cost of data breaches and the need for organizations to reduce their cybersecurity risks and improve their security posture.
 Data protection processes, like DLP, should be an integral part of every organization’s information security program to avoid the high costs of data breaches.